sepp89117/BBL_RFID_DumpsAnalyzer/README.md

 # BBL_RFID_DumpsAnalyzer
-Read BBL RFID dumps, generate JSON, visualize in browser
+Read and parse Bambu Lab Filament RFID dumps, generate JSON, visualize data in browser

 ## How to use
 <p>1.
 Parse all your RFID dumps with <code>BBL_RFID_DumpsToJSON.py "path/to/your/dumps"</code> to a JSON file or use the JSON file from this repository</p>